Do You Need a Dental Hygienist If You Brush Twice Daily?

 A dental hygienist is a registered dental professional who specialises in preventative oral health care.
 Their primary role is to carry out professional teeth cleaning — often referred to as a "scale and polish" — which involves the removal of plaque and calculus (tartar) from the tooth surfaces and along the gumline.

 Beyond cleaning, a dental hygienist can assess the health of your gums by measuring gum pocket depths, identify early signs of gum inflammation, and provide personalised advice on improving your brushing and flossing technique.
+They may also offer guidance on diet, smoking cessation, and the use of interdental aids such as floss or interdental brushes.

 Why Brushing Twice Daily Is Important — But Has Limitations